Ride through vast desert landscapes.

 The accommodation on this motorcycle tour is sure to impress!
 From private beachfront villas to luxury lodges and safari tents under the stars.
 There’s a huge variety and they’re all unique in their own way.
 We might stay in some incredibly remote places, but we certainly won’t be slumming it!

-You’ll be collected from Cape Town International Airport (CPT) on the morning of the first day (you are of course welcome to arrive a day or two earlier, but there will be an extra cost for airport pickup).
+You’ll be collected from Victoria Falls International Airport (VFA) on the morning of the first day (you are of course welcome to arrive a day or two earlier).

 Your tour will be led and managed by a highly experienced member of the Ride Expeditions team (trained as a wilderness first response medic).